minimims23/To-do-App/README.md

 # To-do-App
 Plan out your day with an easy todo list app.
-This allows you to Edit,Delete and checkout your progress.
+This app allows you to Add,Delete and Edit your everday task.
+Stay up to date with the calender feature.
-With a earthy comfortable color scheme.
+With a earthy comfortable color scheme that is calming.
+Has a theme for each month with the added notes sticker